Algorithmic Stability in Fair Allocation of Indivisible Goods Among Two Agents

 \begin{definition}[$\alpha$-stable algorithm] For $\alpha > 0$, an algorithm $\mathcal{M}$ is said to be $\alpha$-stable if $\forall i \in [n], \forall v_i, \forall v_{-i}$, and $\forall v'_i \in \alpha$-$N(v_i)$,

 \end{definition}

-In words, for an $\alpha > 0$, an algorithm is said to be $\alpha$-stable if for every agent $i \in [n]$ with valuation function $v_i$ and all possible reports of the other agents, the utility agent $i$ obtains is the same when reporting $v_i$ and $v'_i$.\footnotemark~Given the definition above, we have the following for what it means for an algorithm to be \textit{stable}.
+In words, for an $\alpha > 0$, an algorithm is said to be $\alpha$-stable if for every agent $i \in [n]$ with valuation function $v_i$ and all possible reports of the other agents, the utility agent $i$ obtains is the same when reporting $v_i$ and $v'_i$.
+Given the definition above, we have the following for what it means for an algorithm to be \textit{stable}.

-\begin{definition}[stable algorithm] An algorithm $\mathcal{M}$ is said to be stable if it is $\alpha$-stable for all $\alpha > 0$. \end{definition}
+\begin{definition}[stable algorithm] An algorithm $\mathcal{M}$ is stable if it is $\alpha$-stable for all $\alpha > 0$. \end{definition}

 Although the ``for all'' in the definition above might seem like a strong requirement at first glance, it is not, for one can easily show that the following observation holds.
-The proof appears in Appendix~\ref{app:sec:prelims:proofs}. \begin{restatable}{obs}{obsStable} An algorithm $\mathcal{M}$ is stable if and only if there exists an $\alpha > 0$ such that $\mathcal{M}$ is $\alpha$-stable. \end{restatable}
+The proof of this appears in \Cref{app:sec:prelims:proofs}. \begin{restatable}{obs}{obsStable} An algorithm $\mathcal{M}$ is stable if and only if there exists an $\alpha > 0$ such that $\mathcal{M}$ is $\alpha$-stable. \end{restatable}